Entanglement entropy of local gravitational quenches: Introduction

 One specific protocol to set up local quenches is to insert a local operator at some point, which then creates a local change in the ground state density matrix.
-The time evolution of observables after local such quenches have been extensively studied in CFT.
+The time evolution of observables after local such quenches have been extensively studied in CFT and even in non-conformal field theories \cite{Ageev:2022kpm}.
 In CFT's that admit a gravity dual, such quenches are dual to an in-falling particle in the bulk.
-Most of these detailed studies have been confined to 2 dimensions \cite{Asplund:2011cq,Nozaki:2013wia,Nozaki:2014hna,Caputa:2014vaa,Nozaki:2014uaa,He:2014mwa,Caputa:2015tua,Asplund:2014coa,Caputa:2014eta,David:2016pzn,David:2017eno,Kusuki:2017upd,Zhang:2019kwu,Kusuki:2019evw} There have been only a few studies in higher dimensions, particularly in 4d for quenches created by free fields and restricted to spins $\leq 1$ \cite{Nozaki:2014hna,Nozaki:2014uaa,Nozaki:2015mca,Nozaki:2016mcy}.
+Most of these detailed studies have been confined to 2 dimensions \cite{Asplund:2011cq,Nozaki:2013wia,Nozaki:2014hna,Caputa:2014vaa,Nozaki:2014uaa,He:2014mwa,Caputa:2015tua,Asplund:2014coa,Caputa:2014eta,David:2016pzn,David:2017eno,Kusuki:2017upd,Zhang:2019kwu,Kusuki:2019evw}.
+The quantum corrections to the entanglement entropy of local quenches have also been studied both in CFT and holography \cite{Agon:2020fqs}.
+But there have been only a few studies in higher dimensions, particularly in 4d for quenches created by free fields and restricted to spins $\leq 1$ \cite{Nozaki:2014hna,Nozaki:2014uaa,Nozaki:2015mca,Nozaki:2016mcy}.
 In this paper, we revisit the study of these quenches and develop methods so that we can study quenches created by the linearized graviton.
 The observables that we wish to study after the quench are the R\'{e}nyi entropies and entanglement entropy.
 In this context it is important to point out that the entanglement properties of the linearized graviton have only been recently studied.
 The coefficient of the logarithmic term for the entanglement entropy of a spherical region in a theory of linearized gravitons has been evaluated in \cite{Benedetti:2019uej,David:2020mls}.
 The contribution to the entropy from gravitational edge modes has been understood in \cite{David:2022jfd}.
 The graviton after all is a fundamental particle of nature, and therefore it is useful and important to study its information theoretic properties.

 Let us briefly describe the set up for the local quenches we will consider in this paper.
 We excite the ground state by an operator ${\cal O}$, then the density matrix at time $t$ is given by

 Here the excitation is created by the operator ${\cal O}$ inserted at coordinates $ y = (0, 0, y_0, 0)$, the density matrix is then evolved by time $t - i \epsilon$. ${\cal N}$ is the factor used to normalised the state.
 The small imaginary part added to the time evolution, gives a width to the excitation.
 An example for ${\cal O}$ is the conformal scalar field $\phi$.
 On probing this state by the stress tensor we find that the the excitation creates a spherical pulse of energy which travels as a spherical wave at the speed of light as shown in figure \ref{fig0}.
 Consider the reduced density matrix $\rho_A$ obtained by tracing out the region $y<0$, the entangling surface is a plane of co-dimension $2$.
 We study the evolution of both the R\'{e}nyi and entanglement entropies of this local quench.
 These entropies are defined by